 The Custom Reporting API offers a powerful tool to pull complex reports from Ooyala Pulse, within limits.
-The Custom Reporting API allows you to generate reports as you need them, without having pre-existing report definitions, unlike the Insight Reporting API.
+The Custom Reporting API allows you to generate reports as you need them, without having pre-existing report definitions.
 This means that:

 - You create report definitions from scratch for each new report, stating the metrics, dimensions and filters you want.

 - Reports can be generated for unaggregated data.

 - Reports may be slower to generate, because data needs to be aggregated each time you generate a new report.

 - Requests: GET and POST requests are used.
 You pass parameters by using common REST parameters like PATH and QUERY, as well as HTTP HEADERS.
 The body of the requests should be provided in JSON format and encoded using UTF-8.

 - Responses: All responses contain an HTTP status code in the header and the body is in JSON format, except for fetching the generated report.

 - one that processes data from the bucket with timestamps from three hours to two hours ago, and